 Yet many artists seem to think they are a world apart from the constraints and limitations of the commercial world.
 Why is that I wonder?

-Too many artists have a self-centered approach to the world combined with an identity that relies solely on being seen as an artist.
+Many artists have a selfish approach to the world combined with an identity that relies solely on being seen as an artist.
 It’s a fragile house of cards.

 They need constant praise and approval to prop up their self-belief.
 They seek reassurance and compliments and cannot face criticism in any form.
 A critique is seen as a direct attack on them personally and not just a subjective opinion about their picture.